Communist Party of Nepal (Maoist Centre): People's war (1996–2001)

 After the Communist Party of Nepal (Unified Marxist–Leninist) came into government in 1997, violence between both sides stopped but the issue could not be resolved.
 The government formed a taskforce to look into the 'Maoist Activities and a Search for Solutions' in April 1997 under CPN (UML) MP Prem Singh Dhami but the commission report was ultimately shelved in August of the same year.
 A local election was called in May 1997, but polls could not be held in 87 village development committees due to intimidation by the Maoists.
 The government in response attempted to introduce the Terrorist and Destructive Activities (Control and Punishment) Act in July 1997 at the initiative of deputy prime minister and home minister Bam Dev Gautam.
 The act would give the police wide-ranging powers against perceived 'terrorists'.
 But the government was forced to backtrack on the law before it was placed in front of the parliament owing to mass protests from the civil society, the media, and international organizations.

 On 13 February 1998, the second anniversary of the 'people's war', the Maoists announced the existence of a Central Military Commission under Prachanda.
 By May 1998, 51 village development committees in Rolpa district and western Nepal were under Maoist control and they were operating a parallel administration called the 'People's Government'.
 When the new Prime Minister Girija Prasad Koirala went on tour of the Maoist influenced area he realized that the situation was getting out of hand.
-After an attack on Kalikatar in Tanahun, the home district of the home minister, Govinda Raj Joshi, the state launched a moved swiftly and launched the 'Kilo Serra II'.
+After an attack on Kalikatar in Tanahun, the home district of the home minister, Govinda Raj Joshi, the state moved swiftly and launched the 'Kilo Serra II'.
 The operation was meant to be a 'search and kill' operation to prevent Maoist movement from gaining strength.
 Unlike Operation Romeo, which was concentrated on the western hills, 'Kilo Serra Two' was spread out across all the Maoist controlled regions of the country.
 From mid-1998 an unprecedented number of Maoists and their supporters—as well as civilians caught in the middle—were killed.
 Almost five hundred people were killed under 'Kilo Serra Two'.